soyoo/gofly/README.md

 # gocheck
-BCC and other verification algorithm implementation
+bcc and other verification algorithm implementation.